 Returned to Canada sick.
 Departed Liverpool for Canada on RMS Minnedosa on March 9, 1919 with a nine day sea voyage for troops returning to Canada.
 Arrived March 17, 1919 and discharged at St John, New Brunswick, later in Kingston on March 19th, 1919, under General Demobilizaion.
 Died April 24, 1934 in Canada.
 According to his sibling, William Edward Ferguson’s marriage record, he was the son of Edward Bird and Mary Hannah.

 The 1901 census lists his birth as Dec 20, 1891, when he was living at home with his mother and her 2nd husband, Sam Ferguson, but two days difference on his attestation record and later errors makes the 1901 census information likely the most accurate.
 Notes from the Heritage book give his death as local tragedy.
 But burial not yet found in St Andrew’s Cemetery in Coe Hill.
 Marriage record for Sam and Mary has yet to be found.
-Not found in Hastings County, as all of those available marriage records have been transcribed from Rootsweb Ontario Marriages 1869 to 1927, county by county.
 The confusion is over the use of first name Matilda Ferguson in 1911 census.
 It may be that Mary M Ferguson stands for Mary Matilda in all her names.
 Henry’s military records are available for viewing on the Canadian Library & Archives website.
 The 1911 census for Wollaston Twp is found in detail on this website under Coe Hill Families.
-Mary’s children never called her Matilda, always Mary.
+She was Mary, never Matilda.

 Private, Service No. 636932.
 Canadian Infantry, 155 Bat, then transferred to 218th Bat.
 Born Coe Hill, Wollaston, Ontario.
 Mother Mary M Ferguson, next of kin.
 Born March 10, 1887.
 Labourer, Not married.
 Enlisted at Coe Hill on March 27, 1916, age 28, 5 ft 8 inches tall.
 Dark Complexion, Brown eyes; Brown hair.
 Methodist.
 Sailed from Halifax on Oct 17, 1916.
 Arrived in England on the SS Northlands, Oct 28, 1916.
 He was a scout for the army.
 Killed in action on the field at Vimy, April 9, 1917.
 No known grave.
 Remembered on Vimy Memorial, FRANCE.
 Click on memorial name to find map to locate panel.